SemkiShow/ColonySimulator/ROADMAP.md

 - [ ] Translations
 - [ ] Approximate island shapes more accurately, than a rectangle
 - [x] World customization on creation (slot name, seed, map size, etc.)
+- [ ] Replace raygui with a custom UI library

 ### Joke features (probably not worth implementing)